Cigna Corp Annual Shareholders Meeting Transcript

 Operator

-Hello.
-And welcome to the Annual Meeting of Shareholders of Cigna Corporation.
+Hello, and welcome to the Annual Meeting of Shareholders of Cigna Corporation.
 Please note that today's meeting is being recorded.
-(Operator Instructions)

-It is now my pleasure to turn today's meeting over to Mr. David Cordani.
+(Operator Instructions) During the meeting, we will have a question-and-answer session.
+(Operator Instructions).
+It is now my pleasure to turn today's meeting over to Mr. Cordani, President and CEO of Cigna.
+Mr. Cordani?

-Good morning.
-Welcome to Cigna's 2020 Annual Shareholder Meeting.
-I'm David Cordani, Cigna's President and CEO.
-Unfortunately, circumstances prevent us from hosting our usual in-person meeting this year.
-We thank you for understanding and for taking time to join us by phone today.
-We also have members of our Board of Directors and our enterprise leadership team joining us today.
+Hello, everyone.
+Welcome to Cigna's 2021 Annual Shareholder Meeting.
+I'm David Cordani, President and CEO.
+And I'm pleased to be joined by our Board of Directors and our enterprise leadership team.
+We appreciate you taking time to join us by phone again this year.

-Now today, I'll briefly talk about our company's performance.
-And following my remarks, Cigna's Chairman, Ike Harris; and our Corporate Secretary, Julia Brncic, will conduct our formal meeting.
-And then Ike and I will open the call to your questions.
+Today, I want to share some highlights about our ongoing leadership through COVID-19, our 2020 financial performance and our long-term growth strategy.
+Then Cigna Chairman, Isaiah Harris; and our Corporate Secretary, Julia Brncic, will conduct our formal meeting.
+Afterward, Ike and I will open the call for questions.
+Now 2020 was unquestionably an extraordinary year.
+W

-It is no doubt that 2019 was a strong and defining year for Cigna.
-We delivered on our mission to improve health, w

 Cigna Corp Annual Shareholders Meeting Transcript